A - B - C - D - E - F - G - H - I - L - M - N - P - R - T - U - W

 Lamers Bus Lines provides motor coach tours as well as charter of vans and deluxe or mini-coaches for schools, clubs, churches, personal use, or sporting events.

-Metro Ride operates 8 routes in the City of Wausau which run at 30 minute intervals, Metro Ride also operates a route to Rothschild and Schofield which runs at 60 minute intervals.
-Hours of operation at 6:00 a.m. to 6:30 p.m.
-Monday through Friday and 8:30 a.m. to 5:30 p.m. on Saturdays.
-Buses do not operate on Saturdays from Memorial Day to Labor Day.
-The main transfer facility is conveniently located in the downtown area, one block from the Wausau Center Mall.
+Metro Ride operates 7 routes in the City of Wausau which run at 30 minute intervals, and one route to Rothschild and Schofield and Weston which runs intermittently throughout the day.
+Hours of operation at are 6:30 a.m. to 6:30 p.m., Monday through Friday.
+Buses do not operate on Saturdays, Sundays, or Holidays.
+Passengers can transfer between routes at the Metro Ride Transit Center, which is conveniently located in the downtown area, one block from the Wausau Center Mall.

-Metro Ride provides curb-to-curb Paratransit Service in the Wausau are for persons who, because of physical or mental disability, are unable to use the WAS bus service.
-Paratransit hours of operation are the same as the WATS bus service hours listed above.
+Metro Ride provides origin to destination Paratransit Service, to areas within ¾ of a mile from any bus route, for persons who, because of physical or mental disability, are unable to use the Metro Ride bus service.
+Paratransit hours of operation are the same as the bus service hours listed above.

 - C -